Why choose this course

 - Management consultant.

 If you want to enrol with the Chartered Institute of Marketing as an affiliate, you can study CIM qualifications without having to complete all of the modules.
 For most qualifications, you will only need to take two assessments instead of the usual three.
 Therefore, you will add an individual award to supplement your degree.

 Academic year structure

-You will study our course for two semesters, with four compulsory modules in Semester 1 (October to January) and two compulsory and two optional modules in Semester 2 (February to June).
+You will study our course for two semesters, with four compulsory modules in Semester 1 (September to January) and two compulsory and two optional modules in Semester 2 (February to June).
 There is also a dissertation module that takes place between June and September on the 12-month full-time pathway.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 Important: In light of the Covid-19 pandemic, the University has had to change the delivery (and in some cases the content) of its programmes, together with certain University services and facilities for the 2020/21 academic year.
 These changes include the implementation of a hybrid teaching approach.
 View detailed information on the changes.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45 or 60, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.